 In fact, “patients who deviate from the heteronormative family have historically been denied access to assisted reproductive technology (ART).”

 Though we still have work to do, the Stonewall Riots of 1969 sparked monumental changes for the LGBTQ+ community.
-We’re celebrating the 50th anniversary by looking back at the historical moments that have impacted LGBTQ+ family building and each unique path to parenthood.
+This year, we’re celebrating the 50th anniversary of the New York City Pride march by remembering important dates in LGBTQ+ history.

 Important Dates in LGBTQ+ Family Building History